 - Official ID proof of sender – Its copy is attached while booking the parcel.

 - Official ownership documents of the article – They should bear the same name as the sender of the parcel.

 - Any insurance related documents (if any) – It’s just a mandatory formality to further strengthen ownership of the articles.

 Of course, one can find many agents in the Railway Parcel Office premises keenly interested in offering their services.
-It must be understood that such agents are all unauthorised.
+It must be understood that such agents are all unauthorized.
 One should not fall into their trap and bargain a lot with them for a reasonable deal.

 2. Railway Parcel Booking Procedure for Booking Parcels Online

 Indian Railways has the option to book parcels online as well.
 The function is simply to facilitate quicker and easier booking.
 It can be done through the Indian Railways Online Booking Service by registering at the official Indian Railways Parcel Website.